anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 #
 2. Annovar

 Annovar can be used to efficiently annotate functional variants such as SNVs and indels, detected from diverse genomes.
 The tool also provides the user with multiple annotation strategies namely Gene-based, region-based and filter-based.
 Key parameters for Annovar include the following.
+Details of the tool can be found in [Annovar documentation page](http://annovar.openbioinformatics.org/en/latest/user-guide/gene/)
 #

 | Parameter  | Description |